alyssa9koh/react-todo-list/README.md

 * Added button to mark done: 6 March 2024
 * Added delete button that removes task from the list: 7 March 2024
 * Added support for editing the description of a task: 8 March 2024
+* Added support for archiving and restoring tasks: 9 March 2024

 ## References used
 * [Detecting a click outside of a React component using hooks](https://tekolio.com/how-to-detect-a-click-outside-of-a-react-component-using-hooks/)